• Skip to primary navigation

 Nutrition per Serving

-Serving: 0.25cup | Calories: 102kcal | Carbohydrates: 0.8g | Protein: 0.6g | Fat: 11g | Saturated Fat: 7g | Sodium: 11mg
+Serving: 0.25 cup | Calories: 102 kcal | Carbohydrates: 0.8 g | Protein: 0.6 g | Fat: 11 g | Saturated Fat: 7 g | Sodium: 11 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Low-Carb Desserts
+More Desserts

-• Keto mug cake served on a white plate with a fork.
+• Keto mug cake is served on a white plate with a fork.

 Keto Mug Cake